mat-ruszczycky/practice-react-todo/README.md

 The behaviors and features an application must have.
 They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Core Behaviors &amp; Features:
+- User authentication to access a personalized TODO list.
 - Users can read a list of personal TODO items.
 - Users can create TODO items to the list.
 - Users can mark TODO items on the list as complete.

 ### Optional Behaviors &amp; Features:
 - Edit TODO items (e.g., update title, description, or details).
-- Filter tasks by attributes like completion status, priority, due date, or alphabetical order.
 - Assign priority levels to TODO items.
-- Set deadlines for tasks.
+- Set deadlines for TODO items.
 - Delete TODO items from the list.
-- User authentication to access a personalized TODO list.
+- Filter TODO items by attributes like status, priority, due date, or alphabetical order.

 ## Non-Functional Requirements
 Specify the quality attributes that enhance the application's usability, reliability, and performance but are not critical for basic operations.